LinkedIn has 500 m users, and 40% of them use it daily.

 |Learn to create content that educates and informs rather than annoys and upsells.
 Post on LinkedIn Pulse regularly, up to 20 posts per month, and you will be noticed and appreciated by 75% of your audience.

-Pay attention to those who like and comment your content.
+Pay attention to those who like and comment on your content.
 These are the people you can reach personally without becoming a nuisance.

 |There are types of material you should not publish on LinkedIn: